Introduction

 Detailed Explanation

 The need for mechanical safeguards arises from the inherent dangers in many industrial and manufacturing operations.
-Machines with moving parts, high-speed operations, extreme temperatures, or chemical processes can cause severe injuries or fatalities if not properly controlled.
+But machines with moving parts, high-speed operations, extreme temperatures, or chemical processes can cause severe injuries or fatalities if not properly controlled.
 Mechanical safeguards act as the first line of defense, minimizing human error and equipment malfunction consequences.
 They are required by law in many jurisdictions, and their absence can lead to severe penalties, legal liabilities, and workplace accidents.

 Step-by-Step or Concept Breakdown